USS Higgins (DDG 76) Conducts Routine Operations in the Philippine Sea

-PHILIPPINE SEA (May 25, 2024) Boatswain’s Mate 2nd Class Joseph Quillen from Lyons, Indiana, stands watch in the pilot house as the Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76) conducts routine underway operations.
+PHILIPPINE SEA (May 25, 2024) Ensign Kyle Daly from San Diego, California, stands watch in the pilot house as the Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76) conducts routine underway operations.
 Higgins is forward-deployed to the U.S. 7th Fleet area of operations in support of a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Hannah Fry)

 |Date Taken: